digicademy-chf/chf_container/README.rst

 software to move out of beta:

 - Add instructions to manage folder permissions if necessary
-- Instructions for site config.yaml in instructions on how to adapt the repo
 - Fill in fileadmin TBD in two places
 - Proper dev/prod switch in Apache config to avoid relying on ports to identify the right context